TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 1/Psalms 1.6.md

 ---

-For Jehovah knoweth the way of the righteous; But the way of the wicked shall perish.
+For Yahweh knows the way of the righteous, but the way of the wicked shall perish.